ElektraInitiative/libelektra/doc/help/kdb-import.md

 Currently the following strategies exist for importing configurations:

 - `cut`:
-  Removes existing keys below `destination` and repalces them with the keys resulting from the import.
+  Removes existing keys below `destination` and replaces them with the keys resulting from the import.
   This is the default strategy.

 - `import`: